OnionIoT/Onion-Docs/Omega2/Documentation/Reference/Libraries/OLED-Expansion-Node-Module.md

 ![Omega+OLED Expansion](http://i.imgur.com/tqcRlgG.jpg)

 The module is a wrapper around the OLED C library.
-The library's documentation can be found [here](https://wiki.onion.io/Documentation/Libraries/OLED-Expansion-Library), many of the node functions follow the same input-output structure as the C library.
+The library's documentation can be found [here](https://docs.onion.io/omega2-docs/oled-expansion-c-library.html), many of the node functions follow the same input-output structure as the C library.

-### Programming Flow
+### Programming Flow {#oled-node-programming-flow}

 After each power-cycle, the chip that controls the OLED Expansion must be programmed with an initialization sequence to setup the display and enable it to receive additional commands.